 Upon completion of a transfer that satisfies the conditions to be accounted for as a sale, the Company initially measures at fair value liabilities incurred in a sale relating to any guarantee or recourse provisions.
 The Company accrues a monthly allowance for indemnification losses to investors based on total production.
-This estimate is based on the Company's historical experience.
-The amount accrued for and the charge to expense is included in selling, general and administrative expenses.
+This estimate is based on the Company's historical experience and is included as a component of mortgage fee income.
+Subsequent updates to the recorded liability from changes in assumptions are recorded in selling, general and administrative expenses.
 The estimated liability for indemnification losses is included in other liabilities and accrued expenses.
 The Company believes the allowance for loan losses and the loan loss reserve represent probable loan losses incurred as of the balance sheet date.